open/close all folders

 - No Indoor Voice: His Quirk is all about being loudmouthed, and he's a career DJ who thrives on being loud and lively.
 Except it doesn't translate well to the teaching atmosphere when he's irreverently loud for the occasion.

-- Odd Friendship/Childhood Friends: He and Aizawa are good friends despite their clashing personalities, they actually have been friends ever since they were classmates at UA.
+- Odd Friendship: He and Aizawa are good friends despite their clashing personalities.
+They actually have been friends ever since they were classmates at UA.

 - Red Oni, Blue Oni: The hot-blooded red to Eraserhead's cool-headed blue.